Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-I am President of the Australian Society for French Studies, a member of the Diversity, Decolonization, and the French Curriculum Steering Committee and a Senior Fellow of the Higher Education Academy.
-I serve on the Editorial Boards of Contemporary French Civilization, the Australian Journal of French Studies, the Edinburgh University Press book series New Directions in Francophone Studies: Diversity, Decolonization, Queerness and the Manchester University Press book series French Film Directors.
-I have received a number of teaching awards: a Citation for Outstanding Contribution to Student Learning from the Australian Awards for University Teaching (2020), two ANU Vice Chancellor's Awards for Teaching Excellence (2018) and Programs that Enhance Student Learning with my French Program colleagues (2023) and four teaching awards from the ANU College of Arts and Social Sciences (2017, 2020, 2022).
+I am President of the Australian Society for French Studies and a Senior Fellow of the Higher Education Academy.
+I serve on the Steering Committee of the Diversity, Decolonization, and the French Curriculum Collective and the Editorial Boards of Contemporary French Civilization, the Australian Journal of French Studies, the Edinburgh University Press book series New Directions in Francophone Studies: Diversity, Decolonization, Queerness and the Manchester University Press book series French and Francophone Filmmakers.
+I have received seven teaching awards, five individual and two with my ANU French colleagues, from the Australian Awards for University Teaching, the ANU and the College of Arts and Social Sciences (CASS).

 Sign on Screen: Language, Culture and Power in Sign Language Cinemas (Australian Research Council Discovery Early Career Researcher Award [DECRA, DE230100070], 2023-2026)